loliverhennigh/Computational-Fluid-Dynamics-Machine-Learning-Examples/README.md

 # Discussion

-While there has been relatively little work applying Neural Networks to Computational Fluid Dynamics, it seems as though there are many interesting applications.

-If you found this code helpful or interesting and would like to see somethig specific
+While there has been relatively little work applying Neural Networks to Computational Fluid Dynamics, there are many interesting applications.
+If you found these examples helpful you can check out https://github.com/loliverhennigh/Steady-State-Flow-With-Neural-Nets or https://github.com/loliverhennigh/Phy-Net for other applications.
+I also am compiling a comprehensive list of papers on the subject [here](https://github.com/loliverhennigh/Computational-Physics-and-Machine-Learning-Reading-List).